cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

 Represent and use idealizations of structural supports.
-Draw Free Body Diagrams for structural systems.
-Classify mechanical systems according to their state of equilibrium: underdetermined, determinate, indeterminate.
-Calculate reactions in determinate.
+Draw free-body diagrams for structural systems.
+Classify mechanical systems according to their state of equilibrium: underdetermined, determinate, or indeterminate.
+Calculate reactions in determinate systems.

 ## Week 06